sophoniyas/alx-higher_level_programming/0x08-python-more_classes/README.md

-# 0x08-pythonn - More Classes and Objects :python:
+# 0x08-python - More Classes and Objects :snakes:

 In this project, I continued to practice object-oriented programming in Python.
 I learned about class methods, static methods, class vs instance attributes, andbhow to use the special `__str__` and `__repr__` methods.